drewhart/geonomics_docs/sphinx_dir/doc.rst

 Objects of the :py:`Model` class serve as the main interface between the user and the Geonomics program.
-(While it is certainly possible for a user to work directly with the :py:`Land` and :py:`Population` or :py:`Community` objects to script their own custom models, the typical user should find that the :py:`Model` object allows them accomplish their goals with minimal toil.)
+(While it is certainly possible for a user to work directly with the :py:`Landscape` and :py:`Population` or :py:`Community` objects to script their own custom models, the typical user should find that the :py:`Model` object allows them accomplish their goals with minimal toil.)